Can MicroGenDX help if you experience ongoing urinary tract symptoms?

 Ultimately, we want to provide you with as many avenues as possible to find answers, and to find the right treatment for you.

+To get answers to other commonly asked questions about chronic and recurrent UTI, visit our FAQ page.
 If you have any questions or comments, or you think we’ve missed something, you can comment below, or get in touch with our team.